bactopia/bactopia/README.md

 Bactopia Datasets provide a framework for including many existing public datasets, as well as private datasets, into your analysis The process of downloading, building, and (or) configuring these datasets for Bactopia has been automated.

 Bactopia Analysis Pipeline is the main *per-isolate* workflow in Bactopia.
-Built with  [Nextflow](https://www.nextflow.io/), input FASTQs (local or available from SRA/ENA) are pu through numerous analyses including: quality control, assembly, annotation, reference mapping, variant calling, minmer sketch queries, blast alignments, insertion site prediction, sequence typing, and more.
+Built with  [Nextflow](https://www.nextflow.io/), input FASTQs (local or available from SRA/ENA) are put through numerous analyses including: quality control, assembly, annotation, reference mapping, variant calling, minmer sketch queries, blast alignments, insertion site prediction, sequence typing, and more.
 The Bactopia Analysis Pipeline automatically selects which analyses to include based on the available Bactopia Datasets.

 ![Bactopia Overview](data/bactopia-workflow.png)

 Bactopia Tools are a set a independent workflows for comparative analyses.
-The comparative analyses may include summary reports, pan-genome, or phylogentic tree construction.
+The comparative analyses may include summary reports, pan-genome, or phylogenetic tree construction.
 Using the [predictable output structure](https://bactopia.github.io/output-overview/) of Bactopia you can pick and choose which samples to include for processing with a Bactopia Tool.

 Bactopia was inspired by [Staphopia](https://staphopia.emory.edu/), a workflow we (Tim Read and myself) released that targets *Staphylococcus aureus* genomes.
 Using what we learned from Staphopia and user feedback, Bactopia was developed from scratch with usability, portability, and speed in mind from the start.